ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/dongle.md

 This line is printed by the `loopback` app on boot.
 It contains the device ID of the dongle, a 64-bit unique identifier (so everyone will see a different number); the radio channel that the device will use to communicate; and the transmission power of the radio in dBm.

 At this point you should *not* get more output from `serial-term`.

-If you get "received N bytes" lines in output like this:
+❗If you get "received N bytes" lines in output like this:

 ``` console
 $ serial-term